LuiGGi629/zadania/README.md

 23. Implementation of the Atbash Cipher, an ancient encryption system created in the Middle East.

 The Atbash Cipher is a simple substitution cipher that relies on transposing all the letters in the alphabet such that resulting aplhabet is backwards.
-The first letter is replace with the last letter, the second wih the second-last, and so on.
+The first letter is replaced with the last letter, the second wih the second-last, and so on.

 An Atbash Cipher for the Latin alphabet would be as follows:

-Plain:  abcdefghijklmnopqrstuvwxyz
+- Plain: abcdefghijklmnopqrstuvwxyz
-Cipher: zyxwvutsrqponmlkjihgfedcba
+- Cipher: zyxwvutsrqponmlkjihgfedcba

 Ciphertext is written out in groups of fixed length, the traditional group size being 5 letters, and punctuation is excluded.
 This is to make it harder to guess things based on word boundaries.